What’s going on with justice issues in California in 2026?

 In Focus

-Here are all of the justice-related bills considered this session with the highlighted bills identified by CalMatters as among the most significant in 2024.
+Here are all of the justice-related bills considered this session with the highlighted bills identified by CalMatters as among the most significant this year.

 Key Players